ziotom78/raytracing_course/tomasi-ray-tracing-12b.md

 camera(perspective, rotation_z(30) * translation([-4, 0, 1]), 1.0, 1.0)
 ```

-This is the kind of file for which our *lexer* will have to produce a list of *tokens*.
+This is the kind of file for which our lexer will have to produce a list of *tokens*.

 # Error Handling

 # Error Conditions

--   Even while writing the *lexer*, before dealing with the syntactic and semantic aspects, it is possible to encounter errors in the code.
+-   Even while writing the lexer, before dealing with the syntactic and semantic aspects, it is possible to encounter errors in the code.

--   For example, the presence of a character like `@` is not allowed in our language, and the *lexer* can already detect this type of error.
+-   For example, the presence of a character like `@` is not allowed in our language, and the lexer can already detect this type of error.

 -   Another example is forgetting to close a double quote `"` at the end of a string.